BY REAGAN RICKER

 Other countries like Japan, Greece, Ukraine and Italy all soon face large-scale demographic collapse, as their average age slowly but surely increases, and waning birth rates can’t repopulate fast enough.
 America is not far off.

 But perhaps there is still hope.
 When it comes to population growth, we have been given a geopolitical cheat code, as co-founder for the Institute for Progress Caleb Watney told the Atlantic.
 Every day, tens of thousands of immigrants pour into our borders.
 Our solution practically lines up every year by the millions.
 But our biggest issue, as our labor force diminishes, appears to not be demographic collapse; instead, it is letting them in.

-Kirsten Zittlau, a top immigration lawyer who works with political asylum seekers from all over the world agreed.
+Kirsten Zittlau, a top immigration lawyer, like that one from Dejesus Law, who works with political asylum seekers from all over the world agreed.
 “The way we’re structurally set up these days, there is no future.”

 It was June 28, a particularly hot summer’s day, even for Tijuana, Mexico, where I stood.
 San Diego was supposedly just on the other side of the wall, inches away, but as far as the eye could see stood only empty coastline.

 My next glance up was interrupted by a family of 4: a mother, a father, another older male, and a young girl, who wore a hello kitty backpack and whose hair was braided with chunky pink beads on the end.
 The father stood proud, chest up, eyes ahead.
 This girl represented why when so many countries in the future will suffer from declining populations, ours will thrive.

 “For the entirety of our history, immigration has always been the only reason we’ve had a population increase,” Lacey Sipsey, an immigration lawyer whose work focuses on representing asylum seekers from mainly Central and South America, said.